-Transforming your business can be done at no cost, if all FBT charges are avoided, since lease premiums and wages are treated the same for income tax purposes (though watch out for that car cost limit of \$59,136 (exc.
-GST) before entering any lease agreements as the tax treatment for lease premiums would then change).
+Transforming your business can be done at no cost, if all FBT charges are avoided, since lease premiums and wages are treated the same for income tax purposes (though watch out for that car depreciation cost limit of \$64,741 (inc. GST) before entering any lease agreements as the tax treatment for lease premiums would then change).